 Select the sentence that contains proper verb form is a critical skill in mastering English grammar, as it ensures clarity, coherence, and grammatical accuracy in communication.
 Whether you’re writing an essay, crafting an email, or engaging in casual conversation, the correct use of verb forms determines how effectively your message is conveyed.
 Verbs are the backbone of sentences, and their forms—such as tense, voice, and agreement—must align with the subject and context.
 Misusing verbs can lead to confusion, misunderstandings, or even unintended humor.
-For instance, a sentence like “The team are winning” is incorrect because “team” is singular, requiring “is” instead of “are.”
+Take this case: a sentence like “The team are winning” is incorrect because “team” is singular, requiring “is” instead of “are.”
 Understanding how to identify and select sentences with proper verb forms is not just a grammatical exercise; it’s a practical tool for anyone aiming to communicate with precision and confidence.

 Why Proper Verb Forms Matter